futoin/web/docs/asyncsteps/tests.md

 // Access "this" provided by Mocha it( 'should ...', $as_test(
     function( as ) {
-        // note use a full function, instead a light arrow function this.timeout( 1e3 );
+        // note use a full function instead of a light arrow function this.timeout( 1e3 );
     }
 ) );